datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 You will need:

 * [Golang](https://go.dev/doc/install) v1.17.9+ installed.
-* A fully functional configured Hashi Vault instance, including the ability to run the `vault` command.
+* A fully functional configured HashiCorp Vault instance, including the ability to run the `vault` command.
 * An Astra DB account with an administrator's role - see [Roles and Permissions](#roles-and-permissions).
-* A *root token* for each Astra DB organization that Hashi Vault will manage; the steps are covered in this topic.
+* A *root token* for each Astra DB organization that HashiCorp Vault will manage; the steps are covered in this topic.

 ### If you'll install and use the plugin binary

 You will need:

 * An Astra DB account with an admin role - see [Roles and Permissions](#roles-and-permissions).
-* A *root token* for each Astra DB organization that Hashi Vault will manage; the steps are covered in this topic.
+* A *root token* for each Astra DB organization that HashiCorp Vault will manage; the steps are covered in this topic.

 ## About root tokens

-Astra DB Plugin for Hashi Vault will use the root token (per organization) to subsequently generate additional tokens.
+Astra DB Plugin for HashiCorp Vault will use the root token (per organization) to subsequently generate additional tokens.
 Sample `vault` commands are presented in this topic.

 For information first on how to generate tokens with Astra DB, see: